6 Reasons Why Your Brakes Are Grinding, Making Squeaky Noises

 If your vehicle picks up debris such as large pebbles and carries it around, it should be dislodged by your brake pads with normal use and the noise(s) should dissipate.

-WHEN TO WORRY: The tell-tale sign is did the noise stop after normal brake use.
+The tell-tale sign is did the noise stop after normal brake use.
 If the sound continues, a mechanic can inspect the dirt and debris on the brake components that are affected.

 Vehicles have gotten heavier over time due to safety features and modern technology; to ensure these heavy vehicles can safely brake, brake pads are now made with metallic/ceramic materials which are naturally noisier.